Skip to main content

 The Australian Government allocates a certain number of CSPs to the universities each year, which are then distributed to students based on merit.

-If you're a Commonwealth Supported Student (CSS), you only need to pay some of your tuition fees.
+If you're a Commonwealth Supported Student (CSS), you'll only need to pay a portion of your tuition fees.
 This is known as the student contribution amount – the balance once the government subsidy is applied.
 This means your costs are much lower.

 Limited CSP spaces are offered to students enrolled in selected postgraduate courses.